Tanev’s OT goal lifts Penguins over Canadiens 3-2 - WHIZ News

-MONTREAL (AP) — Brandon Tanev scored in overtime and the Pittsburgh Penguins rallied to beat the Montreal Canadiens 3-2 Saturday night.
+Tanev scored a disputed goal in overtime, lifting the Penguins over the Canadiens 3-2 Saturday night.

 Bryan Rust tied it with a goal in the third period and Zach Aston-Reese also scored for the Penguins.
 Matt Murray made 26 saves.